What is bronchiolitis?

 - You can give Paracetamol (eg. PanadolTM, DymadonTM, PanamaxTM) if your baby has a temperature and is unsettled.

 - Avoid contact with other babies in the first few days, as bronchiolitis is an infectious disease.
+Give your child the dose that is recommended on the packaging for their age and weight.

 - Hand washing helps with the prevention of spread of the virus.